-Select one of the following 5 options.
-Must provide information for all Census Tract/Block Group/Place # that the project affects.
+Select one of the following five options.
+The applicant must provide information for all Census Tract/Block Group/Place # that the project affects.

 - Median Household Income

 - CalEnviroScreen

 - Free or Reduced Priced School Meals Applications using this measure must demonstrate how the project benefits the school students in the project area.

 - Healthy Places Index

 - Other

-- o Regional Definition
+- Regional Definition

-- Federally Recognized Tribal Land
+- Projects on federally recognized Tribal Land or projects submitted by Tribal Governments (federally recognized Native American tribes)

-- Other Determinant of MHI
+- o Other Determinant of MHI

-- C. Direct Benefit: (0 4 points)
+C. Direct Benefit: (0 - 4 points)

-- 1. Explain how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need.

-- 2. Explain how the disadvantaged community residents will have physical access to the project.

-- 3. Illustrate and provide documentation how the project was requested or supported by the disadvantaged community residents.
+- 1. Explain how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important community need. - 2.
+Explain how the disadvantaged community residents will have physical access to the project. - 3.
+Illustrate and provide documentation on how the project was requested or supported by the disadvantaged community residents.
 Address any concerns of displacement that may occur as a result of this project, if applicable.
+If displacement is not an issue, explain why it is not a concern for the community.